dasfaa-ssr/dasfaa-ssr.github.io/index.md

 ![uq_logo](https://raw.githubusercontent.com/ssl-recsys/ssl-recsys.github.io/main/uq_logo2.jpg)

 <br>
 Welcome!
-This is the page of our tutorial "<b>Self-Supervised Learning in Recommendation: Foundations, Methods and Prospects</b>" at WSDM 2023.
+This is the page of our tutorial "<b>Self-Supervised Learning in Recommendation: Foundations, Methods and Prospects</b>" at DASFAA 2023.

-(Last update: 30/09/2022)

 ### Time
-TBA
+April 18th 2023, 13:30-15:00
 <hr>

 ### Description